 This is where the wholesaler comes in.
 The wholesaler guarantees a fast cash sale for the property at a deeply discounted price.
 This private cash sale also circumvents issues that would arise from inspections and appraisals.
 VA and FHA have certain standards and distressed properties usually don’t meet their minimum guidelines.

 The wholesaler depends on a number of sources to find these distressed homeowners.
-Everything from roadside bandit “We Buy Houses for Cash” signs that offer fast sales for cash to direct mail and even plain old door knocking in targeted neighborhoods.
+Everything from roadside bandit “We Buy Houses for Cash” or the all-appealing “We Buy Ugly Houses” signs that offer fast sales for cash to direct mail and even plain old door knocking in targeted neighborhoods.

 How Wholesale Real Estate Works

 When a home seller is facing stress on multiple fronts, the promise of a fast cash sale can very appealing.
 But is it the best option?
 Let’s take a look at how wholesaling works in order to understand why it’s different than a retail sale.